 through your show automatically until it reaches a pause or a

-- For quick access to common functions without adding more buttons to your layout, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
-Then just tap anywhere in the set list view to trigger these functions.
+- If you want to trigger some actions manually, from your screen, but want an easier trigger than clicking a button, you can set most layout actions to Two-Fingered Tap or Three-Fingered Tap.
+Then you can tap with two or three fingers anywhere in the set list view to trigger these functions.

 Set List timing

 - If you would like to see the songs numbered in your set list, or check

 off the songs as you complete them, you can turn this on

 From the Layouts list, you can select a layout, then tap Edit Layout, then tap the song list, then tap the options button in the top right corner of the song list, then turn on the Song Number option.
 Now you will see a numbered checkbox next to each song in

 your set list.
 If you tap the checkbox, the checkmark

 will be saved even if you leave and come back to this set list.
 (Completed songs are not saved when viewing a